Taipei MRT & New Taipei Circular Line Guide

 Taipei Metro cash back percentages for monthly rebates.

-IC cardholders (e.g., EasyCard or icash) can receive this rebate.
-The Taipei Rapid Transit Corporation will automatically feed the rebate into your card’s balance monthly.
+IC cardholders (e.g., EasyCard or iCash) can receive this rebate.
+The Taipei Rapid Transit Corporation will automatically reimburse your card’s balance monthly.

 Since you know how to pay and save money, learn when the MRT’s open.